 6.3.1.
-Comparison with the Manual Methods for Environment Assumptions Specification
+Comparison with the Manual Methods for Specfication of Environment Assumptions

-This section takes a look at the manual methods for environment assumptions specification presented in Section 6.1.1 and compares them with approach introduced in this thesis.
+This section takes a look at the manual methods for environment assumptions specification presented in Section 6.1.1 and compares them with the approach introduced in this thesis.